The Nintendo Switch 2 Has Been (Partially) Revealed

 (Image Credit: Nintendo)

 No surprises here, but Nintendo has been pretty tight-lipped about the new console’s capabilities.
-Most of what we know is based on leaks and speculation, so take some of these with a grain of salt.
+Most of what we know is based on the teaser trailer, leaks, and speculation, so take some of these with a grain of salt.

 As far as upgrades go, the Switch 2’s hardware will be what makes or breaks the console.
 While The Legend of Zelda: Tears of the Kingdom is undoubtedly a fantastic game, it pushed against the console’s limits when it came to performance.